-The purpose of the Quality Improvement Program (QI Program) at Longevity Health Plan is to continually take a proactive approach to assure quality care and improve the way the Plan provides care and engages with its members, partners, and other stakeholders so the Plan may fully realize its vision, mission, and commitment to member care.
-In the implementation of the QI Program, Longevity Health Plan will be an agent of change, promoting innovations throughout its health plan organization, sites of care, and in the utilization of resources, including technology, to deliver healthcare services to meet the health needs of its target population.
-The QI Program is designed to objectively, systematically monitor and evaluate the quality, appropriateness, and outcome of care/services delivered to Longevity Health Plan's members.
-Also, to provide mechanisms for continuous improvement and problem resolution.
+The purpose of the Quality Improvement Program (QI Program) at Longevity Health Plan is to take a proactive approach to assure quality care and continually improve the way we provide care and engage with members, partners and other stakeholders.
+In the implementation of the QI Program, Longevity will be an agent of change, promoting innovations throughout our organization, sites of care, and in the utilization of resources, including technology, to deliver health care services to meet the needs of our target population.
+The QI Program is designed to objectively and systematically monitor and evaluate the quality, appropriateness and outcomes of care/services delivered to Longevity members and to provide mechanisms for continuous improvement and problem resolution.